cf73/humanity/content/collections/partner_initiatives/heres-how-a-doctor-from-doctors-without-borders-asks-for-help.md

 ---
 id: a8fa8a01-564a-4b8e-95b9-3614a6d09fc2
 blueprint: partner_initiative
-title: "Here's how a doctor from Doctors Without Borders (MSF) asks for help."
+title: 'Learn how a doctor from Doctors Without Borders (MSF) asks for help.'
 image: image-1714353259.jpeg
 summary: 'Gaza medical staff: “We are alive, but we are not OK."
 The mental health impact of an unyielding war will leave health workers with scars for years to come.'
 call_to_action: 'Medical staff bear the burden in times of war'